Sequel Venture Partners

 Series C in 2008

-XAware is an open-source data integration vendor that specializes in creating composite data services.
+XAware is a provider of open-source data integration solutions that focuses on creating composite data services.
 The company offers a suite of tools, including XAware Designer, an Eclipse plug-in that facilitates the design, testing, and deployment of standards-compliant web services and data integration applications.
-Its XAware Engine enables the management of concurrent web services, while various connectors and adapters help users access and integrate data across applications and business processes.
-XAware’s solutions are designed to transform data into reusable services for real-time integration, supporting service-oriented architecture and rich Internet applications.
-The platform adheres to key technical and industry standards, allowing for seamless integration in diverse environments.
+Additionally, XAware provides the XAware Engine, which operates and manages concurrent web services, along with various connectors and adapters.
+Its solutions empower users to access and integrate data with applications and business processes effectively.
+By transforming data into reusable services, XAware enables real-time integration in service-oriented architectures, rich Internet applications, and software as a service environments, leveraging established technical and industry standards.

 STRANDS